THIRD GRADE

 • Cross-disciplinary connections

-• Supporting texts and read-alouds
+• Relevant texts and read-alouds

 • Discussions and role-plays